 Whether the platform is creative fiction or hard-hitting news, documentaries, or sports, students learn the skills needed to tell these stories in the most effective way possible.

 The Department of Journalism and Creative Media strongly encourages students in both of its degree programs to participate in internships.
-However, students majoring in telecommunication and film are required to complete an internship (TCF 387) as part of the program’s curriculum.
+However, students majoring in telecommunication and film are required to complete an internship (JCM 387) as part of the program’s curriculum.

 Journalism graduate students work with award-winning faculty members to study the principles and practices of sound journalism and scholarly inquiry.
 Students choose between a professional, one-year option or a two-year, research option.

 Follow the links below to learn more about opportunities for skills development and ways to get involved with the JCM community.

 Announcements of cool films playing in the Birmingham-Tuscaloosa area.

 Email discussion group for anyone studying film or television.

 A pronunciation guide for film and TV studies.
 Available online and as a podcast.

 A website to facilitate the teaching and research of film, TV and new media.